rochejul/npmversion/README.md

 The "version" command will:

-- change the package version of the package.json file and in the npm-shrinkwrap.json file if this one exists
+- change the package version of the `package.json` file and in the `package-lock.json` file if this one exists
+- update also the packages of your workspace and the inter-dependencies
 - deal with the prenumber and the preid flag
 - create git commits and tags
 - push the git commits and tags